 At the other end of the spectrum, you have small stout dogs like the English Bulldog, which only hit around 15 mph (24 kph).
 Needless to say, your average house cat can definitely outrun these dogs.

 If you want to throw all cats into the mix, and aren’t just talking about the house cat variety – the fastest cat (an animal!) on earth is the cheetah, while the fastest dog is the greyhound.
 Cheetahs can hit speeds up to 75 mph (120 km/hr), while greyhounds, as previously stated, can hit around 43 mph (69 kph).
-The greyhound is actually the second fastest land animal, so that 43 mph is no small feat, but it’s still no contest when compared to the top speed of the #1 fastest animal on earth, the cheetah.
+That 43 mph is no small feat, but it’s still no contest when compared to the top speed of the #1 fastest animal on earth, the cheetah.

 Of course, it’s not like you can have a cheetah living in your home, so talking purely about domesticated animals – yup, the fastest domesticated dog breeds can certainly beat any ol’ house cat.